Aeration Basins and Activated Sludge

 - Supply of Supplemental Dissolved Oxygen (DO) when biological treatment systems experience temporary overloads or equipment failure.

 - Predigestion of wastewaters which contain moderate to high levels of compounds that are toxic, inhibitory or recalcitrant to biological treatment.

 As indicated by these examples, hydrogen peroxide can be used as a stand-alone treatment or as an enhancement to existing physical or biological treatment processes, depending on the situation.

-Supplemental Oxygen Source
+Hydrogen Peroxide is a Supplemental Oxygen Source

 The BOD/COD removal efficiency of aerobic biological treatment processes depends on a number of factors including (but not limited to): Influent BOD/COD loading, F:M ratio, temperature, nutrient levels and dissolved oxygen (DO) concentrations.
 Many biological treatment facilities use hydrogen peroxide to supplement dissolved oxygen levels when oxygen limited conditions in aeration basins result in poor BOD/COD removal.
 These conditions can be brought about by unexpected peaks in influent BOD/COD loading; seasonal variations in BOD/COD loading; and hot weather – which reduces the efficiency of oxygen transfer by mechanical aeration equipment (i.e., O2 solubility decreases as temperature increases).
 These conditions may or may not be accompanied by filamentous bulking.